 Know what is most important to the audience

 Every audience is different, so it’s important to understand what interests them and makes them tick.
 Does your audience want to be inspired by a favorite celebrity athlete, or does it find more value in industry practitioners and distinguished academics speaking about business strategies that can be implemented at work tomorrow?
 Also consider the presenter’s style: sometimes interactive speakers are better for an audience, and sometimes they’re not.
 The type of speaker you put on the stage can make or break the post-event reviews, which also affects your ability to gain interest in (or sell tickets to) future events.

-Search for speakers with a budget in mind
+Search for speakers and moderators with a budget in mind

 Work with an agent you trust

 This may be the first time you’ve been tasked with investigating speakers, but it likely won’t be the last.
 As you’re engaging with various agencies, take note of those who are interested in partnering with and advising your organization in the long-term, rather than those seeking the fruits of a one-time transaction.
 A trusted agent will keep you abreast of the up-and-coming speakers who may be of interest to your organization’s bottom line.
 Should something go wrong with a speaker, either prior to or in the middle of your event, a trusted agent acts swiftly to find solutions to ensure your event goes off without a hitch.
 And, when it comes to saving your organization money, a trusted agent looks for creative ways to work with a speaker to add value your event.

 Finding the perfect speaker is a challenging feat with many variables to consider.
 With these tips, you’re sure to not only streamline your fact-finding mission, but you may be the catalyst for bringing previously unconsidered, yet impactful, keynote speaker options to your boss’ attention.

 For more information on how to ease the speaker booking process, contact us.